English overseas possessions: The first English overseas colonies

 The first English overseas colonies started in 1556 with the plantations of Ireland after the Tudor conquest of Ireland.
-One such overseas joint stock colony was established in the late 1560s, at Kerrycurrihy near Cork city Several people who helped establish colonies in Ireland also later played a part in the early colonisation of North America, particularly a group known as the West Country men.
+One such overseas joint stock colony was established in the late 1560s, at Kerrycurrihy near Cork city Several people who helped establish colonies in Ireland also later played a part in the early colonization of North America, particularly a group known as the West Country men.

 The first English colonies overseas in America was made in the last quarter of the 16th century, in the reign of Queen Elizabeth.
-The 1580s saw the first attempt at permanent English settlements in North America, a generation before the Plantation of Ulster and occurring a little bit after the planation of Munster.
+The 1580s saw the first attempt at permanent English settlements in North America, a generation before the Plantation of Ulster and occurring a little bit after the plantation of Munster.
 Soon there was an explosion of English colonial activity, driven by men seeking new land, by the pursuit of trade, and by the search for religious freedom.
 In the 17th century, the destination of most English people making a new life overseas was in the West Indies rather than in North America.